apache/calcite-avatica-go/site/_posts/2019-05-16-release-avatica-go-4.0.0.md

 -->

 Apache Calcite Avatica Go 4.0.0 is a major release with numerous improvements and a breaking change for Apache Phoenix.
-As this a a new major version, users of this package will need to upgrade their import paths to `"github.com/apache/calcite-avatica-go/v5"`.
+As this is a new major version, users of this package will need to upgrade their import paths to `"github.com/apache/calcite-avatica-go/v4"`.

 **Breaking change for Apache Phoenix ([CALCITE-2763](https://issues.apache.org/jira/browse/CALCITE-2724)):**
 In Apache Phoenix, null and empty strings are equivalent.
 For some background on why this is the case, see